jcarter211/Pewlett-Hackard-Analysis/README.md

 ![Mentors](Resources/Mentors.png)

-2. With only 1,549 employees eligilble for mentorship there are not enough employees to mentor the incoming group of hires.
+2. With only 1,549 employees eligible for mentorship, there are not enough employees to mentor the incoming group of hires.